dmikey/ghost-ipfs-bkup/README.md

 # ghost-ipfs-bkup

-ghost docker image with ipfs backup and restore
+ghost docker image with ipfs backup and restore using a s3 compatible storage profile like filebase